Under My Thumb: Altamont incident

-The song was being played during the death of Meredith Hunter at the infamous Altamont Free Concert in 1969.
-Visibly rattled by the violence in front of the stage, Jagger can be heard to sing, “I pray that it’s all right,” instead of the usual “It feels all right.”
-The Stones were just finishing up the song when a fight broke out between Hells Angels on the security detail and concert-goers, ultimately culminating in the stabbing of Hunter by Hells Angel Alan Passaro after Hunter pulled out a gun.
+The song was being played during the killing of Meredith Hunter at the infamous Altamont Free Concert in 1969.
+Visibly rattled by the violence in front of the stage, Jagger can be heard to sing, "I pray that it's all right," instead of the usual "It feels all right."
+The Stones were just finishing up the song when a fight broke out between Hells Angels on the security detail and concert-goers, ultimately culminating in the stabbing of Hunter by Hells Angel Alan Passaro after Hunter pulled out a revolver.

-It is a common misconception that Hunter was stabbed while the band was playing "Sympathy for the Devil".
-The events appear in the film Gimme Shelter.
+It is a common misconception that Hunter was stabbed while the band was playing "Sympathy for the Devil", which was actually performed earlier in the set.
+The events appear in the documentary film Gimme Shelter (1970).

 Cover versions

 "Under My Thumb" has been the subject of multiple cover versions, some of which have charted in the US and UK.
 The song was subject to covers by Del Shannon and Wayne Gibson in 1966.
 Shannon's version reached number 129 on the Billboard Bubbling Under Hot 100 chart.
 Gibson's version failed to chart in 1966, but later charted at number 17 in the UK in 1974 after gaining popularity in the Northern Soul scene.
 In response to the Rolling Stones' Redlands bust in 1967, The Who recorded a cover version of "Under My Thumb".
-American singer and actress Tina Turner covered "Under My Thumb" for her 1975 album Acid Queen.
+American singer and actress Tina Turner covered "Under My Thumb" for her album Acid Queen (1975).
 It was released on United Artists Records as the fourth and last single in Australia to promote her Australian tour in 1977.
 Produced by Danny Diante and Spencer Proffer, the single reached No. 80 on the Kent Music Report.

-"Under My Thumb" was also covered by The Hounds (Band) in 1979, with their rendition reaching number 110 on the Billboard Bubbling Under 100 chart.
-That same year, Streetheart released a disco-hybrid cover version that achieved gold single status in Canada.
-Social Distortion included their cover of the song as a hidden track at the end of their 1994 album, White Light, White Heat, White Trash.
-Sam Kinison sang his version of the song on his 1990 album, Leader of the Banned, with David Bryan on piano, Kim Bullard on keyboards, Mike Baird on drums, Rudy Sarzo on bass, and Robert Sarzo on guitar, with additional guitar solos by Dweezil Zappa.
+"Under My Thumb" was also covered by The Hounds in 1979, with their rendition reaching number 110 on the Billboard Bubbling Under 100 chart.
+That same year, the Canadian band Streetheart released a disco-hybrid cover version from the album Under Heaven, Over Hell; it peaked at number 20 in 1980 on the RPM singles chart.

-Kim Carnes did a version of the song during an appearance on Saturday Night Live.